sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 ![Screen Shot 2022-12-11 at 3 37 03 PM](https://user-images.githubusercontent.com/1872705/206935920-b0f5e662-8571-40af-bba3-709eed80e306.png)

 Then the MRI is segmented into the brain, skull, and scalp, and meshes are extracted.
 It is important to note that it is better to use Freesurfer to segment MRI and create meshes, as it is a more precise (albeit more time-consuming process).
 The other added advantage is that various Atlases are defined, which may be used with the EEGLAB [ROIconnect](https://github.com/arnodelorme/roiconnect) plug-in.
-The [pop_dipfit_headmodel.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_headmodel.m) uses the "bemcp" method, a module external to Fieldtrip, to extract meshes.
-Again, this might not be the best solution -- the default in Fieldtrip is to the "dipoli" method, although currently this only works on Linux and Windows.
+The [pop_dipfit_headmodel.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_headmodel.m) uses the "bemcp" method, a module external to FieldTrip, to extract meshes.
+Again, this might not be the best solution -- the default in FieldTrip is to the "dipoli" method, although currently this only works on Linux and Windows.
 You may change these settings by changing the parameter of the [pop_dipfit_headmodel.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_headmodel.m) function when calling it from the command line.

 ![Screen Shot 2022-12-11 at 7 39 20 PM](https://user-images.githubusercontent.com/1872705/206955695-e1522efe-793e-4fcc-a3ed-4b8573db67cf.png)

 Once this is done, call menu item <span style="color:brown">Tools > Source localization using DIPFIT > Head model and settings</span>.
 We can see that the head model, MRI, and associated coordinate landmarks are blanked out.
-The graphic interface also shows that we are editing a custom head model in the Fieldtrip format.
+The graphic interface also shows that we are editing a custom head model in the FieldTrip format.

 ![Screen Shot 2022-12-11 at 7 43 48 PM](https://user-images.githubusercontent.com/1872705/206956553-435a3f9f-48db-4bff-b714-4fddc37aa3f6.png)